 MENTAL HEALTH FIRST AID TRAINING

-Mental Health First Aid (MHFA) is an 8-hour training that provides people the basic tools to help someone showing signs of mental illness or substance use disorder or experiencing a mental health crisis.
+Mental Health First Aid (MHFA) teaches you how to identify, understand and respond to signs of mental health challenges, mental health crisis, or substance use challenges among adults.
 MHFA can save a life, just like CPR or physical first aid.
 We offer trainings customized for specific areas of interest.
 Click here to see the variety of trainings offered.

-Mental illness is common.
-Approximately 1 in 5 adults experience mental illness and 50% of mental health issues can be identified by age 14.
+- 50% of mental health issues can be identified by age 14

 - Warning signs, symptoms and risk factors of mental illness